-6c.
+6b.
 If the 1st level NWDAF determines that a 2nd level NWDAF associated with the NF can serve the requested analytics ID, it can request the 2nd level NWDAF to provide the data analytics directly.
-For example, the 1st level NWDAF A determines the SMF(s) serving this UE by interrogating UDM, then based on the registration information of 2nd level NWDAFs, NWDAF A knows which 2nd level NWDAF(s) associated with the serving SMF(s) could perform data analytics for a particular Analytics ID, e.g. the NWDAF b and c for Analytics ID1.
-NWDAF A also knows the NWDAF d collocates with the same NF as NWDAF b, and the analytics report of Analytics ID2 at NWDAF d is helpful for the analytics of Analytics ID1 at NWDAF b.
+For example, the 1st level NWDAF A determines the SMF(s) serving this UE by interrogating UDM, then NWDAF A knows which 2nd level NWDAF(s) associated with the serving SMF(s) could perform data analytics for a particular Analytics ID, e.g. the NWDAF b and c for Analytics ID1.

 The 1st level NWDAF A subscribes to the 2nd level NWDAF b for the analytics of Analytics ID1= "Abnormal behaviour", the target UE id, expected analytics type=" communication related" is also included in the request.
-The 1st level NWDAF A also provides the identifier of NWDAF d and Analytics ID2= "UE communication analytics" as the assistant information to NWDAF b.

 The 1st level NWDAF A subscribes to the 2nd level NWDAF c for the analytics of Analytics ID1= "Abnormal behaviour", the target UE id, expected analytics type=" communication related" is also included in the request.

-7. NWDAF b subscribes to the NWDAF d for the analytics using Analytics ID2 and the target UE id.
+7. The 1st level NWDAF A subscribes to the 1st level NWDAF D for the analytics using Analytics ID2 and the target UE id.

-8. NWDAF d performs the Analytics ID2="UE communication analytics" for the target UE and sends the analytics report to NWDAF b.
+8. The 1st level NWDAF D performs the Analytics ID2="UE communication analytics" for the target UE and sends the analytics report to the 1st level NWDAF A.

-9. NWDAF b performs the analytics of Analytics ID1= Abnormal behaviour, expected analytics type=" communication related" for the target UE, the analytics report from NWDAF d is helpful for the analytics at NWDAF b.
+9. The 2nd level NWDAF b performs the analytics of Analytics ID1= Abnormal behaviour, expected analytics type=" communication related" for the target UE.
 NWDAF b sends the analytics report of Analytics ID1 for its collocated SMF1 of slice 1 to the 1st level NWDAF A.

 NWDAF c performs the analytics of Analytics ID1= Abnormal behaviour, expected analytics type=" communication related" for the target UE, and sends the analytics report of Analytics ID1 for its collocated SMF2 of slice 2 to the 1st level NWDAF A.

-10. The 1st level NWDAF A performs the analytics of Analytics ID1, with the help of analytics report from NWDAF b and NWDAF c, and the data collected from 5GC NFs if necessary.
+10. The 1st level NWDAF A performs the analytics of Analytics ID1, with the help of analytics report from the 2nd level NWDAF b and the 2nd level NWDAF c, the 1st level NWDAF D, and the data collected from 5GC NFs if necessary.
 The 1st level NWDAF A sends the analytics report of Analytics ID1 to the NWDAF service consumer.

 11. As the UE may moves out of the service area of the 2nd level NWDAF which is performing UE related data analytics, the 2nd level NWDAF has to notify the 1st level NWDAF of the UE being out of its service.